Western American Art: The culture of cowboys

 Cowboys in America originally came from Spain in 1519.
-The Spanish established farm and stocked with cows and horses.
-Then, the native Indians were trained by the landowners to handle cows and horses for maintaining and developing the farms.
-During the 1700s, cow farms had spread into both north and south part to Texas, New Mexico and as far south as Argentina, which stimulated the form of native cowboys.
+The Spanish established ranches and stocked them with cattle and horses.
+Then, the native Indians were trained by the landowners to handle the livestock for maintaining and developing the ranches.
+During the 1700s, cattle ranches had spread north to Texas and New Mexico and as far south as Argentina, which stimulated the form of native cowboys.
 During the era of U.S. westward expansion, cowboys played a remarkable role.
 They rounded up livestock that were transported by rail around the country for sale.

-In 1865 when the Civil War ended, the need of beef increased significantly due to the large amount of army.
-Thus, the expanded need of meat encouraged the development of livestock industry, also directly stimulated the expansion of cowboys.
+In 1865 when the Civil War ended, the need for beef increased significantly due to the Union Army's consumption of the North's supply.
+This encouraged the development of the livestock industry, which directly stimulated the expansion of the number of cowboys.

-Cowboys in American then developed their own styles differ from the original Vaquero.
-Their special style of life and dressing is called western lifestyle.
-To protect them from burning sunlight, they typically wear large hats with wide brims; boots to help them ride horses and bandanas to prevent them from dust.
-In order to keep their legs unharmed from sharp cactus needles, some of them wear chaps outside the trousers.
-When they live in the farm, they usually share a bunkhouse with each other to prepare for concealed danger.
+Cowboys in America then developed their own styles that differed from that of the original vaqueros.
+Their special style of life and dress is called the western lifestyle.
+To protect themselves from burning sunlight, cowboys typically wear large hats with wide brims, boots to help them ride horses, and bandanas to shield them from dust.
+In order to keep their legs safe from sharp cactus needles, some cowboys wore chaps outside their trousers.
+When they live on a ranch, they usually share a bunkhouse with each other, and some sing songs, play guitar or harmonica, and write poetry for entertainment.

 History

 Before the twentieth century, Western American art was not considered as important as it is in current decades.
-The paintings connected with the western United States were described as impoverished and marginal quality for serious study.
+The paintings connected with the western United States were described as impoverished and too marginal in quality for serious study.
 Therefore, because of the desire to distance themselves from Europe in both cultural and political aspects, there were some writers who started to explore a national art that would stand for the New World more than the Old.